 It’s important to keep up with the most current info for where you’re traveling

 Given the ever-changing state of the world right now, planning a wedding and a honeymoon could get overwhelming.
-We talked to travel industry experts to see how different locations and resorts are preparing.
+That’s why it’s so important to learn the best practices in honeymoon planning straight from travel industry experts!
 This way, you can travel safely and enjoy special trips given these new times.
 Use these tips and the info we’ve gathered for insight into the travel industry’s current best practices.
 Just keep in mind, things are always changing.
 So, it’s important to keep up with the most current info for where you’re traveling.

 TOP CONSIDERATIONS FOR TRAVELERS